Happy New Year!

 To show you at least one – even if teeny tiny – sewing project, here’s this year’s christmas craft:

-felt angels
+Felt angels

 I made the angels from wool felt I had left over from the advent calendar my husband and I made for the kids this year.
 Unlike felt you get in most craft supply stores this is made from real wool and quite sturdy.
 It came in beautiful colours, there also was yellow, green, dark brown, purple… just wait for the advent-calendar-post (at the rate I’m going now, I think it’ll be up in July).